NonParametric Tests: Introduction Easy Version

 • Chi-Square Goodness of Fit Test

-However, it is important to remember that nonparametric tests can sometimes be less powerful than the related parametric tests.
+However, it is essential to note that nonparametric tests can sometimes be less powerful than their corresponding parametric tests.
 This means non-parametric tests might be less likely to detect a true effect, especially with smaller datasets.

 In summary, nonparametric tests are valuable because these kinds of tests offer flexibility in terms of data assumptions and data types.
 They are particularly useful for small samples, skewed data, and situations where data normality is uncertain.
 These tests also ensure researchers draw statistically sound conclusions from a wider range of data types and situations.
 But, it is always a good practice to consider both parametric and non-parametric approaches when appropriate.